navig-me/telert/README.md

-# telert – Telegram Alerts for Your Terminal
+# telert – Alerts for Your Terminal (Telegram, Teams, Slack)

-**Version 0.1.4** 📱
+**Version 0.1.5** 📱

-Telert is a lightweight utility that sends Telegram notifications when your terminal commands or Python code completes.
+Telert is a lightweight utility that sends notifications to Telegram, Microsoft Teams, or Slack when your terminal commands or Python code completes.
 Perfect for long-running tasks, remote servers, CI pipelines, or monitoring critical code.

 **Quick start:**
 ```bash